 Formed by practitioners in Washington and British Columbia’s Cascade mountains in the summer of 2012, the Cascadia Partner Forum fosters a network of natural resource practitioners working with the Great Northern and North Pacific Landscape Conservation Cooperatives to build the adaptive capacity of the landscape and species living within it.

 The Cascade mountains are divided at the crest by the current boundaries of the Great Northern and North Pacific Landscape Conservation Cooperatives, so this forum allows an opportunity to coordinate across these boundaries.

-A leadership council meets regularly to keep the forum moving forward.
-Current members include Bill Gaines (Conservation Science Institute), Denise Joines (Wilburforce Foundation), Andrea Lyons (independent scientist), Greer Maier (Upper Columbia Salmon Recovery Board), Jack Oeflke (North Cascades National Park), Dave Peterson (PNW Research Lab), Regina Rochefort (North Cascades National Park), Joe Scott (Conservation Northwest), Tory Stevens (BC Parks), Susan Thomas (Okanogan-Wenatchee National Forest), Chris Tunnoch (Ministry of Environment), and Carly Vynne (Osprey Insights), and Jen Watkins (WA Deparment of Natural Resources).
+A leadership council meets quarterly to keep the forum moving forward.
+Current members include Josh Chapman (Region 6, US Forest Service), Denise Joines (Wilburforce Foundation), Andrea Lyons (independent scientist), Greer Maier (Upper Columbia Salmon Recovery Board), Jack Oeflke (North Cascades National Park), Dave Peterson (PNW Research Lab), Regina Rochefort (North Cascades National Park), Joe Scott (Conservation Northwest), Tory Stevens (BC Parks), Susan Thomas (Okanogan-Wenatchee National Forest), Chris Tunnoch (Ministry of Environment), and Carly Vynne (Osprey Insights), and Jen Watkins (WA Deparment of Natural Resources).
 The Partner Forum is currently facilitated by Jen Watkins (Conservation Northwest), and the leadership council is supported by subgroups specific to our priority issues and current workload.